 - OCD diagnostic criteria: Your doctor may use the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria.

 - Physical examination: Physical examination may help rule out other issues causing your symptoms and look for any complications.

 What are Common misconceptions of Tics Related Obsessive-Compulsive Disorder (OCD)

 Popular culture and misinformation have confused the facts concerning OCD.
 People like claiming that they are “acting OCD” without a genuine understanding of what the condition is or what causes OCD.

 People have a lot of negative and frightening perceptions about OCD, which can lead to them avoiding treatment and remaining in denial.
 Here are some of the most frequent myths and why they are false.

 Myth: “People act a little OCD.”

 Fact: Obsessive-Compulsive Disorder is a legitimate mental health issue.
 It is not a personality trait that you can choose to have or not have.
 And it is not a one-time occurrence.
 The disorder is associated with compulsions and obsessions.

 Myth: “People with OCD just cannot relax.”

-Fact: People with OCD experience acute anxiety known as “obsessions,” which make a living extremely difficult.
-This truth will not change no matter how many times you tell them to “relax.”
-They utilise compulsive routines to escape worry.
+Fact: People with OCD experience acute anxiety, known as “obsessions,” making a living extremely difficult.
+This truth will not change no matter how often you tell them to “relax.”
+They utilise compulsive routines to escape worried.
 They can relax, but only when they have gone through their rituals or followed their way to a T.